corelight/zeekjs/doc/index.rst

     });

-The plugin embeds Node.js_ and primarily deals with converting between Javascript and Zeek data types and registering Javascript functions as event or hook handlers within Zeek.
+The plugin embeds `Node.js <https://nodejs.org>`_ and primarily deals with converting between JavaScript and Zeek data types and registering JavaScript functions as event or hook handlers within Zeek.
 It further installs Node's IO loop as an IO source in Zeek.

 Getting started
 ===============

-Compiling and running ZeekJS requires a Zeek installation and Node.js.
+Compiling and running ZeekJS requires a Zeek installation and Node.js available as a shared library.

 Zeek
 ----